christianuhlcc/blog/content/en/posts/getting_the_most_from_1_on_1s.md

 ### Duration

-I don't think there is a universal rule, so as always the answer is close to "it depends".
-I personally prefer one hour every week with everyone.
+I don't think there is a universal rule, so the answer is always close to "it depends".
+I prefer one hour every week with everyone.
 That's a pretty big time commitment, but it allows for:

 * Recency: Since it's at max a week, everything is still fresh in memory
-* Research: I can get one question / perspective from everyone within one week, which is very useful for research
+* Research: I can get one question/perspective from everyone within one week, which is very useful for research
-* Relaxedness: If you have a whole hour, you can safely "warm up" and digress or allow side topics and chit chat for a bit.
+* Relaxedness: If you have a whole hour, you can safely "warm up" and digress or allow side topics and chit-chat for a bit.

-Once I hit a wall with too many direct reports, I chose to reduce them to 30 minutes, and kept the weekly frequency.
+Once I hit a wall with too many direct reports, I chose to reduce them to 30 minutes and kept the weekly frequency.
 It still works, just not as good and deep as before.
-I haven't experimented with 1 hour every other week yet if that's any better.
+I haven't experimented with 1 hour every other week yet to see if that's any better.

 ## Preparations and hygiene

 ### Don't skip

-This is of course the most obvious one, but notoriously neglected: Don't skip your 1-on-1s.
+This is of course the most obvious one but notoriously neglected: Don't skip your 1-on-1s.
 Sure, there is daily business going on that tries to eat your time, and sometimes it's just not appropriate (Production is down) or possible (somebody is out sick or on vacation).
 In all other cases though, I strongly lean to protect my 1-on-1 time with everyone.
-I have politely rejected Meeting invites from VPs and other high ranking people who were carelessly booking over my slots.
+I have politely rejected Meeting invites from VPs and other high-ranking people who were carelessly booking over my slots.

 I find that once you have fought for your 1-on-1s a few times, people learn that and spend time finding other slots.
 So it gets easier.
-I usually respond on slack with something like "Sorry I can't make this appointment as it conflicts with my 1-on-1 with $Person, and I really want to show up consistently for them.
+I usually respond on slack with something like "Sorry I can't make this appointment as it conflicts with my 1-on-1 with $Person, and I want to show up consistently for them.
 Can we meet at $otherTime instead?".
 Everyone has been reasonable so far.

 I do all this because it sends a powerful message of ***You are important to me***.
 Once you skip a lot to do other things instead, you send the message "You are not very high up my list of priorities", and people notice that.
 I think on [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) you mess with people on a pretty deep level.